Handbook of Energy, Volume I

 Diagrams, Charts, and TablesBy

-The Handbook of Energy provides comprehensive, organized coverage on all phases of energy and its role in society, including its social, economic, political, historical, and environmental aspects.
+Handbook of Energy, Volume I: Diagrams, Charts, and Tables provides comprehensive, organized coverage on all phases of energy and its role in society, including its social, economic, political, historical, and environmental aspects.
 While there is a wealth of information about energy available, it is spread across many books, journals, and websites and it tends to target either a particular form of energy or a specific audience.
-The Handbook of Energy provides a central repository of information that meets diverse user communities.
-It focuses on tabular, graphic, and list-based information in a schematic format.
+Handbook of Energy provides a central repository of information that meets diverse user communities.
+It focuses on visual, graphic, and tabular information in a schematic format.
 Individuals and researchers at all educational levels will find the Handbook of Energy to be a valuable addition to their personal libraries.

 Libraries of colleges/universities; non-governmental organizations; government agencies; consulting firms; research institutes of energy, environmental, and public policy issues.
 Academics, undergraduate/graduate students, research scientists who study energy, business corporations, professional firms, government agencies, foundations, other groups whose activities relate to energy.